-The Child Protection Court Improvement Program is a collaborative effort involving several community and government partners aimed at improving processes and long-term outcomes for children and families involved in child protection proceedings.
-This past year, a great degree of focus was centered around developing resources for judges and practitioners as well as preparation for the implementation of the Family First Prevention Services Act.
+The Child Protection Court Improvement Program (CIP) is a collaborative effort with several community and government partners aimed at improving processes and long-term outcomes for children and families involved in child protection proceedings.

 Child Protection Committee

-The committee is working with the Idaho Department of Health and Welfare and other partners to review and revise court processes to better align with the implementation of Idaho’s vision of the federal Family First Prevention Services Act (Family First), which is expected in October 2021.
+The committee works with the Idaho Department of Health and Welfare and other partners to review and revise court processes to better align with the implementation of Idaho’s vision of the federal Family First Prevention Services Act (Family First).
 Family First focuses on preventing the initial instance of child abuse or neglect by allowing states to use federal funds to provide services to families in the areas of mental health, substance use, and in-home parenting skills training.
 Family First also seeks to improve the quality of care for children placed in congregate or group care.
-The Child Protection Committee is currently working on a court rule to deﬁne a process for obtaining court approval when the placement recommendation is a residential treatment facility.

-In addition, this past year, the committee focused on updating and improving resources utilized by judges and other stakeholders.
-This effort included an update of the Child Protection Benchcards, a set of guidelines that identifies best practices and state and federal legal requirements for all court proceedings in, and each stage of, the child protection process.
-The benchcards can be found on the Idaho Supreme Court website at the link provided below:
+In addition, the committee updates and improves resources used by judges and other stakeholders.
+This effort includes updates to the Child Protection Manual, child protection forms, and child protection bench cards, a set of guidelines that identify best practices and state and federal legal requirements for the child protection process.
+The bench cards can be found on the Idaho Supreme Court website.

 Idaho’s Guardian Ad Litem Programs

-- Assure that the terms of the court’s orders are being fulfilled and remain in the best interest of the child (I.C. §16-1633).
+- Assure that the terms of the court’s orders are being fulfilled and remain in the best interest of the child (Idaho Code 16-1633).

 To learn more about Idaho’s individual Guardian Ad Litem programs, visit one of the websites below: